pipetail/bottlerocket-updater/README.md

 [![.github/workflows/main-checker.yml](https://github.com/pipetail/bottlerocket-updater/actions/workflows/main-checker.yml/badge.svg)](https://github.com/pipetail/bottlerocket-updater/actions/workflows/main-checker.yml)

+**Project status:** `Experimental`, at the moment I don't know if if behaves as expected.
+Testing of such stuff is time consuming 😂

 Bottlerocker updater is a set of two small executables that help with the management of the OS updates in your Kubernetes cluster.